iamakashladdha/dagutil/README.md

 # Overview
 This repository is meant to contain scripts to assist customers to
-- Get Dag Details, It includes dag_id, description, pause status, and tags
+- Get Dag Details - Output includes dag_id, description, pause status, and tags
-- Pause/Unpause Dags in Software and Astro by providing a list of dag_id's
+- Pause/Unpause Dags in Software and Astro by providing a list of dag_id's as input

 See usage instructions below